OrangeLanguage/orange/README.md

 }
 ```

 This arithmetic language is cool, but it only works for simple programs.
-We'll
+To add
-add functions and application soon, but first we'll need an environment.
+functions and applications, we'll need an environment.

 ```
 class Env(get)